nwn/rfcs/text/0000-array-fill-syntax.md

 # Prior art
 [prior-art]: #prior-art

+### Javascript
+Javascript has a similar, though less restrictive, feature in its [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), which allows arbitrary iterables to be expanded to discrete arguments to a function call or elements to an array literal.
+The spread syntax also works for object expressions, where it acts similarly to Rust's `struct` update (FRU) syntax.

+This proposal can be thought to similarly extend Rust's existing "spread" syntax to the context of array literals.

+### C and C++
-As described [above](#motivation), a similar feature is present in C and C++.
+As described [above](#motivation), a comparable feature is present in C and C++.
 In C, missing elements in an initializer are implicitly initialized to zero (NULL, etc.).
 C++ improves on this design by default-initializing any missing elements, allowing for more complex types in this position.

 Both C and C++ suffer from the problem that arrays are _silently_ and _implicitly_ filled when elements are missing.
 This can lead to unexpected behaviour and bugs.
 Still, the convenience of this feature means that it continues to be used frequently.
-The proposed feature solves this problem while improving usability by making the behaviour explicit and opt-in, and by using only a user-defined value.
+The proposed feature solves this problem while improving usability by making the behaviour explicit and opt-in, and by using only user-defined values.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions